 Click here to read an in-depth article on 'Excessive Barking and Dogs'.
 Dogs can bark for a variety of reasons such as boredom, anxiety when left alone, being disturbed by outside activity such as dogs and people walking past the home and so on.
 Dogs can in theory bark at just about anything and so getting to the bottom of why your dog is barking and then, more importantly, figuring out a plan on how to stop it will be the mission here.

 Biting and nipping problems with your dog

 As we progress past the obvious and relatively easy to subject area of puppy biting, this behaviour can carry on into adolescence and even adulthood if not successfully addressed when the dog is younger.
 Such behaviour in older dogs can be more of a concern, especially if it is being displayed to strangers in and out of the home.
 This is usually an area of dog behaviour reserved for one to one visits, but I have had success in addressing lower levels of such behaviour during telephone dog behaviour consultations.

 Car travel problems with your dog

+I have written an in-depth article on this very subject here.
 I have had many dog behaviour cases whereby the dog will either not get in the car at all, or alternatively, they will get in, but once in can behave in such a way that gives cause for concern to the owner and other people near the car due to protective behaviours.
 Not being able to place your dog in the car free from such behaviours can have a great impact on your lifestyle and where you can take your dog as a result.
 Car travel sickness is another behaviour that can be just as debilitating for all concerned.